-David began his Wall Street career at Hambrecht Quist in 1983 as an associate analyst covering the software and IT services industries.
+Thomas began his Wall Street career at Hambrecht Quist in 1983 as an associate analyst covering the software and IT services industries.
 He was involved in a variety of IPOs, including Informix, SHL Systemhouse and Paychex, among others.
-His coverage universe included Oracle, Microsoft, Sybase, EDS, Computer Sciences, Ashton-Tate, Lotus, CA, Cognos, Business Objects, Shared Medical Systems and HBO Company, among many others.
-He was also the first Wall Street technology analyst to publish a software and services industry index that covered the price movements of the component stocks as well as their earnings movements.
-David was also a member of the H&Q research team that published Wall Street’s first hospital information systems industry investment report.
+His coverage universe included but wasn’t limited to Oracle, Microsoft, Sybase, EDS, Computer Sciences, Ashton-Tate, Lotus, CA, Cognos, Business Objects, Shared Medical Systems and HBO Company.
+He was also the first Wall Street technology analyst to publish a software and services industry index covering the price movements of the component stocks and their earnings.
+Thomas was also a member of the H&Q research team that published Wall Street’s first hospital information systems industry investment report.
 Following Hambrecht Quist, he worked at First Albany-META Technology Research which is now part of Gartner Group.

-In 1993, in between his buy side roles on Wall Street, David joined the sell side at O’Connor and Associates in Chicago, then a division of Swiss Bank Corp.
+In 1993, between his buy side roles on Wall Street, David joined the sell side at O’Connor and Associates in Chicago (a division of Swiss Bank Corp. at the time).
 He managed a hedge fund consisting of the firm’s own capital, focusing on investments in the technology arena.
 He also directed the firm’s equity options trading team (then the world’s largest) with the mandate of successfully marrying the volatility inherent in fundamental event-driven research information with the Black-Scholes Options Pricing Model to enhance capital returns.